ajitsingh98/Data-Science-Interview-Questions-Answers/unsupervised_learning.md

 ---

-4. We want to do PCA on a dataset of multiple features in different ranges.
+Q. We want to do PCA on a dataset of multiple features in different ranges.
 For example, one is in the range $0-1$ and one is in the range $10 - 1000$.
 Will PCA work on this dataset?

 <details><summary><b>Answer</b></summary>